-This story was published in the July 2013 issue of Traverse, Northern Michigan’s Magazine.
+Featured in the July 2013 issue of Traverse, Northern Michigan’s Magazine.
+Get your copy.

 1948.
 Detroit was rebounding from World War II, and automobiles, not bomber planes, were once again rolling off the assembly lines.
 Among the cars: 10 shiny black Ford convertibles, headed north through the heart of the mitt, past grazing dairy cows, panfish lakes and trout streams, through deep green forests and blink-and-you’ll-miss-them towns, to one of the tiniest of them all, Glen Haven, set on the Lake Michigan shore in the shadow of the Sleeping Bear Dunes.

 The vehicles were paragons of the company Henry Ford founded, right down to their whitewalls, silky wooden trim and impeccable leather interiors.
 But these 10 cars were different.
 They didn’t have radios or heaters and they were outfitted with balloon tires—just the way Louis and Marion Warnes, owners of Sleeping Bear Dunesmobile Rides, ordered them.
 Detroit was again making what it was built for, gas rationing was over, Americans were back to the business of vacations, and the Warneses were trading their hodge-podge of dune cars for the sleek new fleet.